 - The property has real merit and it is recommended that refurbishing and resampling the extensive showings and pits with the major outlook being Cobalt as opposed to silver, be done to be expanded with geophysics and further trenching and prospecting. - 2.
-A back hoe should be brought in to attempt to expose and extend the veins discovered to date, especially near old trench #2.
-Trenches 96-2 and 96-3 should be followed-up by a comprehensive diamond drilling program.
+A back hoe should be brought in to attempt to expose and extend the veins discovered to date, especially near old trench #2, and at Trenches 96-2 and 96-3. - A comprehensive diamond drilling program should then be initiated.